patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/table/table.md

 ---
 A **table** is used to display large data sets that can be easily laid out in a simple grid with column headers.

-PatternFly offers two components for displaying large data sets: [data lists](/components/data-list/design-guidelines) and tables.
+PatternFly offers 2 components for displaying large data sets: [data lists](/components/data-list/design-guidelines) and tables.
 While they satisfy similar use cases, choosing the correct component to use in your design will be dependent on the type of data you need to display.

 Use tables when:
 * Users will want to consume data as a grid (in other words, structured rows and columns).